The marvelous progress of Vince Ang shows that change starts with making a courageous choice

 What was your fastest finish?
 Has your smoking habit affected your endurance when racing?

-It took me seven hours and 30 minutes to finish all the three legs of the three races (Davao, Subic, and Cebu).
+It took me 7:30 to finish all the three legs of the three races (Davao, Subic, and Cebu).
 I’m an athlete who prefers to maintain a steady pace.
 But I’m aiming for faster times in my next few races.
 And my health improved a lot.
 From being a chain smoker to a person who is now free from nicotine and playing three sports, my lung and liver problems are gone.

 Overcoming smoking and drinking isn’t easy.
 How do you manage to resist the temptation?